rapidsai/raft/docs/source/cuda_ann_benchmarks.md

 ```
 * `-b`: build index.
 * `-s`: do the searching with built index.
-* `-f`: before doing the real task, `benchmark` checks that needed input files exist and output files don't exist.
+* `-f`: before doing the real task, the program checks that needed input files exist and output files don't exist.
 If these conditions are not met, it quits so no file would be overwritten accidentally.
 To ignore existing output files and force overwrite them, use the `-f` option.
-* `-i`: by default, `benchmark -b` will build all indices found in the configuration file, and `benchmark -s` will search using all the indices.
+* `-i`: by default, the `-b` flag will build all indices found in the configuration file, and `-s` will search using all the indices.
 To select a subset of indices to build or search, we can use the `-i` option.

 It's easier to describe the usage of `-i` option with an example.
 Suppose we have a configuration file `a.json`, and it contains:
 ```